 The National HIV/AIDS Housing Coalition is working to end the HIV/AIDS epidemic by ensuring that persons living with HIV/AIDS have quality, affordable and appropriate housing.
 Accomplishing this through policy and resource advocacy, fostering, translating, and disseminating research, and convening leaders to affect change at the local, national, and international levels.

-The Rev. Lauren Banks has worked in HIV/AIDS policy for a decade, focusing on federal appropriations and the role of housing in ending the HIV/AIDS epidemic.
-She has been working for NHAHC for six years and is an expert in HOPWA policy and the intersection between Ryan White and the HOPWA program.
-She has assisted local jurisdictions with better implementing their HOWPA programs but most of her time is spent advocating on Capitol Hill and fighting for quality housing for low-income people living with HIV.
+For over ten years, the Rev. Lauren Banks has dedicated her efforts to HIV/AIDS policy, with a specific focus on federal appropriations and the crucial role of housing in putting an end to the HIV/AIDS epidemic.
+Lauren has been an integral part of NHAHC’s efforts for years, where she has shared her expertise in HOPWA policy and the intersection between the Ryan White program and HOPWA.
+She has provided invaluable assistance to local jurisdictions in improving their HOPWA programs, although the majority of her time is dedicated to advocating on Capitol Hill and tirelessly fighting for high-quality housing options for low-income individuals living with HIV.

 In addition to her extensive policy work, Lauren holds two Masters degrees, one in Fine Arts and another in Divinity.